Douglas Trumbull: 1970–1974

 Having returned to Hollywood, Trumbull set up his own company and subsequently bid on the job to produce special effects for the science-fiction film The Andromeda Strain. ("I was a young guy and very naive", he later recalled, "And I seriously underbid the job – I had no idea what these things were supposed to cost.
 I nearly went bankrupt as a result!")
 Trumbull and associate James Shourt produced dozens of shots, including the "electron microscope" pictures of the Andromeda organism and various on-screen readouts.
 Though many of these looked like computer graphics, they were created using techniques Trumbull had used for 2001.
 Author Michael Crichton and director Robert Wise were much impressed by Trumbull's work.

-Trumbull's participation and success on Andromeda set him up to direct the 1971 film Silent Running, with a script based on his original treatment: America's last great forests are preserved and sent into space inside huge geodesic domes, in the hope that one day they can be returned to an earth that can once again sustain them.
-When orders are issued by faceless bureaucrats to abandon and destroy the domes, the ship's botanist (Bruce Dern) rebels and takes over the ship, aided by three anthropomorphic "drone" robots.
-He steers the ship away from the fleet and hides among the rings of Saturn, out of contact (silent running), attempting to keep the forest in good health, alone except for the drones who follow him around like pets.
+Trumbull's participation and success on Andromeda set him up to direct the 1971 film Silent Running, with a script based on his original treatment: Earth's last great forests are preserved and sent into space inside huge geodesic domes, in the hope that one day they can be returned to an Earth that can once again sustain them.
+When orders are issued by faceless bureaucrats to abandon and destroy the domes, the ship's botanist (Bruce Dern) rebels and takes over the ship, aided by three non-anthropomorphic "drone" robots.
+He steers the ship away from the fleet and hides among the rings of Saturn, out of communication, attempting to keep the forests in good health, assisted by the drones who follow him around like pets.

 Silent Running was produced by Universal on a shoestring budget of one million dollars, one-tenth the budget of 2001.
 The film used a number of special effects techniques that Trumbull had helped develop.
-The spacecraft interiors were shot aboard a mothballed aircraft carrier, which lent its name to the movie spacecraft Valley Forge.
+The spacecraft interiors were shot aboard the mothballed aircraft carrier, USS Valley Forge (CV-45), which lent its name to the movie spacecraft.
 Trumbull was not originally slated to direct, but as the start of production loomed he became the obvious choice.
 (Other newcomers included the script writing team of Deric Washburn and Michael Cimino, who would later collaborate on The Deer Hunter, along with writer Steven Bochco of Hill Street Blues and L.A.
 Law fame.)

 When Silent Running was released, insiders were astonished that the finished film had been produced for so little money.
 Lead actor Bruce Dern compared Trumbull's creative vision to that of Alfred Hitchcock, with whom Dern had also worked.
 Trumbull was seen as one of Hollywood's up and coming young directors.